Greeshmapv/Student_Management_system/README.md

 # Student_Management_system
-Student infThis project aimed to centralize student information using HTML,CSS,,and Javascript for the front end and PHP with MySQL for efficient back-end data  processing and storage
+This project aimed to centralize student information using HTML,CSS,,and Javascript for the front end and PHP with MySQL for efficient back-end data  processing and storage